Caring for ferrets

-Although one ferret can be kept alone, this is not ideal, and you will need to spend significant amounts of time with a lone ferret in order to prevent it from getting bored and lonely.
-Neutered males and females will usually live together harmoniously and provide companionship and play with each other.
-Ferrets will often live in larger groups of three, four or more, space and facilities permitting.
+Although one ferret can be kept alone, this is not ideal.
+You will need to spend significant amounts of time with a lone ferret in order to prevent it from getting bored and lonely.
+Neutered hobs and jills usually live together harmoniously and provide companionship and play with each other.
+Ferrets often live in larger groups of three, four or more, space and facilities permitting.

 Ferret houses and cages should be well constructed and secure.
 It should have an enclosed sleeping area, free from draughts, and a good solid floor that is be easy to clean (wooden floors can be covered with lino for easy cleaning).
-Check the housing area regularly for small holes and gaps.The cage should also be weather proof and located in a shady area, protected from wind or rain and out of direct sunlight.
+Check the housing area regularly for small holes and gaps and consider fitting stronger locks to the cage.The cage should also be weatherproof and located in a shady area, protected from wind or rain and out of direct sunlight.

 Ferrets are very active so the more living/playing space you can provide the better.
 The living area should encourage them to perform a range of behaviours, including exploring, foraging, playing, hiding and resting, territory marking and grooming.Ferrets need things that they can climb on, play with and explore such as tunnels and closed hammocks.

 Ferrets are naturally clean animals and will usually choose only one or two areas as their toilet, usually a vertical surface where they tend to back into a corner and squirt upwards.
 The cage should be cleaned daily, removing any bedding that is wet or dirty, faeces and uneaten meat.
 You should clean the food and water containers daily and the whole cage should be thoroughly cleaned weekly.